How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1 (Interest part): Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the interest percentage as X (70) and the installment amount as Y ($1500).
+Enter 70 [X] and $1500 [Y].
 The calculator will calculate 70% of $1500.

 Step 2 (Principal part): Subtract the interest part calculated in Step 1 from the total installment amount.